-There may be cases where there are multiple data values on the same day at the same station within a one hour period.
+There may be cases where there are multiple data values on the same day at the same station within a one-hour period.
 For the purposes of assessment, these are considered duplicate samples and the maximum (or minimum if the criterion is expressed as a minimum) value should be used in the assessment dataset.
-Examples include when QA/QC duplicates or multiple compliance monitoring samples for human health criteria are taken within a one hour time frame.
-These data are considered duplicates for the purpose of assessment and the maximum value should be used for assessment purposes to be conservative.
+Examples include when QA/QC duplicates or multiple compliance monitoring samples for human health criteria are taken within a one-hour time frame.
 Assessing the maximum/minimum value of duplicate samples guarantees that any criterion exceedence is considered, thus avoiding the risk of incorrectly disregarding an exceedence (i.e., Type II error).

-2.1.3 Continuous recording equipment (thermographs and sondes)
+2.1.3 Continuous recording equipment (thermographs, data loggers, and sondes)

-Periodic instantaneous temperature data do not provide information on maximum daily temperatures, duration of excessive temperatures, or diurnal fluctuations of water temperature.
-These aspects of temperature are pertinent to aquatic life use.
-Continuously recording temperature data loggers (i.e., thermographs) are relatively inexpensive, readily available, and provide an extensive multiple-day record of hourly temperatures over the critical time period when temperatures are generally highest.
-Because of the limitations of grab data and the increasing availability of sonde and thermograph data, assessments using sonde and thermograph data are preferred.
+Periodic instantaneous data do not provide information on maximum or minimum daily parameter values, duration of exceedences, or diurnal fluctuations of water temperature and DO.
+These aspects of water quality are pertinent to aquatic life use.
+Because of the limitations of grab data and the increasing availability data loggers and sondes to collect long-term datasets, assessments using data logger and sonde datasets are preferred.

 The SWQB has been deploying thermographs in streams and applying the temperature assessment protocol since 1998.
-Monitoring staff program thermographs to record at least hourly, and deploy them long enough to cover the rise and fall surrounding the maximum temperature for the field season.
-The use of continuous data is more technically sound than simply applying percentages to limited instantaneous temperature data and allows consideration of magnitude, frequency and duration into water quality monitoring and assessment.
+Continuously recording temperature data loggers (i.e., thermographs) are relatively inexpensive, readily available, and provide an extensive multiple-day record of hourly temperatures over the period when temperatures are generally highest.
+Monitoring staff program thermographs to record at least hourly (typically 15-minute data), and deploy them long enough to capture the summer season maximum temperature.
+The use of continuous data is more technically sound than simply applying percentages to limited instantaneous temperature data and allows consideration of magnitude, frequency and duration into water quality monitoring and listing methods.
 The use of thermographs eliminates the biases introduced when using instantaneous data to assess water quality parameters with significant diurnal fluctuation.
-Starting with the 2010 listing cycle, the temperature protocol covers all temperature assessment scenarios, including procedures for both instantaneous grab and thermograph data for all types of aquatic life uses in either lotic (e.g., streams or rivers) or lentic (e.g., lake or reservoir) water bodies (see Appendix B).
+Starting with the 2010 listing cycle, the temperature listing methodology covers all temperature assessment scenarios, including procedures for both instantaneous grab and thermograph data for all types of aquatic life uses in either lotic (e.g., streams or rivers) or lentic (e.g., lake or reservoir) water bodies (see Appendix B).

 The SWQB has been deploying multi-parameter sondes at select stations since 2000.
-Monitoring staff program these devices to record, at least hourly, dissolved oxygen (DO), pH, specific conductance, temperature, and turbidity values for a minimum of three days (72 hours).
-Based on the success of the thermograph-based assessment protocol, additional large dataset assessment protocols were developed to address parameters with known diurnal fluxes, namely DO and pH (Appendices E and F, respectively).
+In addition, DO and specific conductance data loggers have been deployed in recent years.
+Monitoring staff program these devices to record, at least hourly, dissolved oxygen (DO), pH, specific conductance, temperature, or turbidity values for a minimum of three days (72 hours).
+Based on the success of the thermograph-based listing methodology, additional large dataset listing methodologies were developed to address parameters with known diurnal fluxes, namely DO and pH (Appendices E and F, respectively).
 Starting with the 2012 listing cycle, these protocols cover all assessment scenarios, including procedures for both instantaneous grab and sonde data for all types of aquatic life uses in either lotic (e.g., streams or rivers) or lentic (e.g., lake or reservoir) water bodies.